IP Federation: Legal form and name; membership and resources

 The Federation is a company limited by guarantee in England and Wales (no 166772, incorporated on 23 April 1920 as the "Trade Marks Patents and Designs Federation").
 It adopted the style "TMPDF" until 2008, and since January 2009 it has adopted that of "IP Federation".
-The company name was changed from "Trade Marks Patents and Designs Federation" to "IP Federation" from 5 July 2014.
+The company name was changed from "Trade Marks Patents and Designs Federation" to "IP Federation" on 5 July 2014.

 In April 2018, the company limited by guarantee had 44 members.
-These included several FTSE-100 UK companies and subsidiaries of comparably large or larger non-UK companies as well as at least one well-known privately-owned innovative company.
+These included several FTSE-100 UK companies and subsidiaries of comparably large or larger non-UK companies as well as at least one well-known privately owned innovative company.
 Mainly funded by its membership subscriptions, the Federation had an income in 2017 of £163 k and reserves of £313 k.
-Its members are supported by a secretariat of two employees (not full time) working in a central London office.

 History

 Origins

-The Federation had its origin in a committee of industrial companies which from 1913 lobbied the UK government on its planned trade mark legislation.
+The Federation had its origin in a committee of industrial companies which from 1913 lobbied the UK government on its planned trademark legislation.
 On 23 April 1920, a limited company was incorporated to continue this work, and with a broad remit indicated by its name “Trade Marks Patents and Designs Federation Limited”.
-Ever since, the Federation’s “Council”, chaired by a “President”, has met approximately monthly so as to allow prompt lobbying in relation to any IP matter that may arise.
+Ever since, the Federation’s “Council”, chaired by a “President”, has met approximately monthly to allow prompt lobbying about any IP matter that may arise.

-The first “object” of the company listed in the Memorandum of Association emphasised the interests of traders and also internationalism: “To promote and secure mutual support and co-operation among traders in the British Empire and Foreign Countries in all matters relating to trade marks trade names patents designs copyrights and other analogous rights affecting their general or common interest and to promote the interests of such traders in relation to any of the matters aforesaid.”
+The first “object” of the company listed in the Memorandum of Association emphasised the interests of traders and also internationalism: “To promote and secure mutual support and co-operation among traders in the British Empire and Foreign Countries in all matters relating to trade marks trade names patents design copyrights and other analogous rights affecting their general or common interest and to promote the interests of such traders about any of the matters aforesaid.”

-The second “object” included promotion of international “conventions” and “arrangements”, a clear reference to the benefits that had arisen from the Paris Convention of 1883 establishing priority rights and from the Berne Convention of 1886 on copyright.
+The second “object” included the promotion of international “conventions” and “arrangements”, a clear reference to the benefits that had arisen from the Paris Convention of 1883 establishing priority rights and from the Berne Convention of 1886 on copyright.